AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 }
 ```

 There are additional ways in which to operate on file-position pointers.
-In the example below, ```ios::end``` first positions the pointer at the end of the file.
-Next, the pointer is decremented by 27 characters:
+In the example from [PositionPointers2](/Lab2/Examples/PositionPointers2/) below, ```ios::end``` first positions the pointer to the end of the file.
+Next, the pointer is decremented by 27 characters in relation to this:

 ```c++
 #include <iostream>